Grass Alternatives for Parking Lot Islands: Durable, Low-Maintenance Solutions for Commercial Landscapes

 What’s your favorite thing about a big parking lot?

-The huge expanse of baking hot asphalt?
-The way the sun beats down relentlessly?
+The endless expanse of baking hot asphalt?
+The relentless sun beating down?

-Paul Weaver, construction branch manager for Level Green Landscaping, shares his favorite turf alternatives for parking lot islands.
+We asked Paul Weaver, construction branch manager for Level Green Landscaping, to share his top grass alternatives for parking lot islands that thrive in the Mid-Atlantic climate and meet commercial property needs.

 “If you cut down trees to create a parking lot, the laws say you have to put some back,” Weaver says.
 “You have to have a certain percentage of canopy cover.”